328pm/Fundani_Webserver/CHECKLIST.md

 * [ ] PHP was sucessfully enabled in lighttpd.conf and fastcgi processes are visible in "ps"
 * [ ] My custom PHP script is working in /content folder
 * [ ] Deleting the content folder creates a new folder after a reboot
-* [ ] It is possible to change the visible hostname of piratebox using the install_piratebox.sh script
+* [ ] It is possible to change the visible hostname of Fundani using the install_Fundani.sh script

 **Enhanced Network Configuration**
-* [ ] Clients with static DNS Server entries work while being connected to PirateBox (PirateBox interferes here)
+* [ ] Clients with static DNS Server entries work while being connected to Fundani (Fundani interferes here)
 * [ ] One Client can not ping or connect to another Client (directly via wifi)
 * [ ]